marceloclp/challenge-martian-robots/README.md

 - **[TailwindCSS](https://tailwindcss.com/docs/installation)** is a great tool
-  for quickly prototyping UIs, with amazing defaults (like beautiful colors, a well-thought out spacing system, etc) that make it extremely quick to build out great looking UIs in a very small timeframe.
+  for quickly prototyping UIs, with amazing defaults (like beautiful colors, a well-thought out spacing system, etc) that make it extremely quick to build out great looking UIs in a very small time frame.
 - I choose **[valtio](https://valtio.pmnd.rs/docs/introduction/getting-started)**
   for my state management package, being extremely small at just a little over 3kB.
   The main benefit of valtio is performance through fine-grained control of what